Get a Clear Picture

 Long term exposure to Radon can lead to lung cancer.
 The Minnesota Department of Health recommends every home, even those built radon resistant, be tested for Radon.
 Our 48 hour Radon Test will be accompanied by a report that shows the average Radon concentration level in the home.
 This information can help you determine if Radon Mitigation is needed.
 Effective January 1st, 2019, our Radon Measurement Professional is licensed in the state of Minnesota.
 (License # RMEA-00070)

-The use of an infrared camera is included with my Home Inspections, a Thermal Imaging of the home is very helpful while looking for moisture intrusion, insulation deficiencies, areas of energy loss and electrical “hot spots”.
+The use of an infrared camera is included with my Home Inspections, when needed.
+Thermal Imaging of the home can be helpful while looking for confirmation of moisture intrusion, insulation deficiencies, areas of energy loss and electrical “hot spots”.

 Sometimes getting up on a steep roof can be dangerous for an inspector and damaging to the roof covering.
 Rain, snow, high winds and an uneven yard can make using a big ladder challenging and unsafe.
 Blue Eyes 30′ is essentially a high tech camera on the end of a telescoping pole that allows us to see parts of the roof and chimney not easily visible from the ground or the eves.
 When needed, the photos and videos taken are included in the inspection report free of charge.